 Personality traits: What personality traits would benefit them in this job, team, or company culture?

-Any good ATS makes this easy with an advanced search option.
-Manatal, for example, enables you to search by key skills (such as strategic partnerships) and to rate how critical each skill is for your job search out of 10, tailoring the results to your specific requirements:
+Any good ATS makes tailoring the criteria easy with an advanced search option.
+Manatal, for example, enables you to search by key skills (such as strategic partnerships) and rate – out of ten – how critical each skill is for your job search out of ten.
+It then tailors the results to your specific requirements.

 Using degree requirements is a convenient solution to quickly cut out resumes, particularly when manually screening.
-But having a strict degree requirement for jobs where it is not absolutely necessary negatively impacts your candidate sourcing.
+But having a strict degree requirement for jobs where it’s not absolutely necessary negatively impacts your candidate sourcing.

-Due to inequalities in education in the US, adding a four-year degree to a job ad cuts out:
+Due to inequalities in education in the US, adding a four-year degree to a job ad cuts out around 62% of US workers older than 25.
+This includes:

 Some job titles need degree requirements – for example, medical and some legal roles – but most do not.

-Many employers recognize this and are “resetting” degree requirements, removing the “paper ceiling” for STARS (candidates who are skilled through alternative routes).
+Many employers recognize this and are “resetting” degree requirements, removing the “paper ceiling” (degree requirement) for STARS (candidates who are skilled through alternative routes).

 A massive 46% of middle-skill and 31% of high-skill jobs have experienced degree resets in recent years.
 Although resume screening software can save heaps of time for open positions that do require degrees, always ask yourself whether a degree is an unavoidable necessity or simply a nice-to-have for a job opening.